Satay: Preparation

 Applying sauce to satay with a brush made from bundled plant stems, Kota Kinabalu, Sabah, Malaysia.

 Chicken is the most common meat used in satay, with other common choices including lamb, goat, mutton, beef, venison, and rabbit; seafood such as fish, shrimp, and squid; offal such as liver, intestine, and tripe, is also used.
 Most satay is made by cutting the meat into small thumb-size cubes, however, such recipes as Ponorogo use a single finger-like chicken fillet.

 The skewers used for chicken satay are traditionally made from lidi, a midrib of coconut fronds.
 Bamboo skewers might be used instead.
 For firmer meats, such as lamb, goat, and beef, a thicker bamboo skewer is used.
 The skewers are usually soaked in water before using to avoid burning during grilling.
 Each skewer usually holds three or four pieces of meat.
 A goat meat satay might insert a cube of fat between meat cubes.
 Turmeric gives the dish its characteristic yellow colour.
 Another popular marinade is kecap manis (sweet soy sauce) mixed with coconut oil or palm margarine.
 The skewered meat is seasoned, marinated, and then grilled on charcoal embers.

 Satay may be served with a spicy peanut sauce dip, or peanut gravy, served with slices of lontong or ketupat (rice cakes), garnished with a sprinkle of bawang goreng (crisp fried shallot), and accompanied by acar (pickles) consisting of slivers of onions, carrots, and cucumbers in vinegar, salt, and sugar solution.
 Mutton satay is usually served with kecap manis instead of peanut sauce.
 Pork satay can be served in a pineapple-based satay sauce or cucumber relish.

 Variations and availability

 Indonesia

 Nasi pecel served on a teak leaf with assorted side dishes including sate keong (conch satay), sate telur puyuh (quail egg satay) and sate usus (chicken intestine satay), Tuban, East Java, Indonesia.

-Among the most widespread styles is chicken-based satay (sate ayam), which is found throughout the country and typically paired with peanut sauce and rice cakes such as lontong or ketupat and also well-known as sate Madura, often characterised by sweet soy and peanut condiments also sate Ponorogo, prepared from thinly sliced marinated chicken, while Central Java’s sate Ambal is distinctive for its tempeh-based sauce.
+Among the most widespread styles is chicken-based satay (sate ayam) and to a lesser, but still widespread extent, goat-based satay (sate kambing), which is found throughout the country and typically paired with peanut sauce and rice cakes such as lontong or ketupat and also well known as sate Madura, often characterised by sweet soy and peanut condiments also sate Ponorogo, prepared from thinly sliced marinated chicken, while Central Java’s sate Ambal is distinctive for its tempeh-based sauce.
 Other recognisable variants include sate Banjar from South Kalimantan, sate Blora from Central Java, and more recently, Jakarta popularised sate taichan, a minimalist style that omits peanuts and soy in favour of sambal and lime.
+Goat satay is also a common sight, especially in Java, and is often seasoned only lightly and served with sweet soy sauce, shallots and tomato.